viktoriaslp/100DaysOfSwiftUI/README.md

 # 100 Days of SwiftUI 💻🍎

-This repository contains my daily progress through the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson.
+This repository contains my progress through the [100 Days of SwiftUI](https://www.hackingwithswift.com/100/swiftui) course by Paul Hudson.

 Each folder is a standalone project or challenge that focuses on a set of SwiftUI concepts.
 My goal is to build a solid iOS development foundation while learning by doing.